ekatzenstein/create-react-app-fullstack/README.md

 ### backstart

-As the project gets larger, the 'fullstack' command to can take time to rebuild the back-end **and** front-end.
+As the project gets larger, the 'fullstack' command can take time to rebuild the back-end **and** front-end.
 This command listens for back-end updates only.
 In the first step, front-end components are built as static files (this happens only once).
 After this step, the script listens to server updates with *nodemon*.
 Use this for back-end updates when 'fullstart' takes too long to rebuild.

 ```
 npm run backstart